-- (G) (H) Use of a restrictive measure without prior approval by the human rights committee - (1) Use of a restrictive measure, including use of a restrictive measure in a crisis situation (e.g., to prevent an individual from running into traffic), without prior approval by the human rights committee in accordance with paragraph (G) of this rule shall be reported as "unapproved behavior support" in accordance with rule 5123-17-02 of the Administrative Code. - (2) Nothing in this rule shall be construed to prohibit or prevent any person from intervening in a crisis situation as necessary to ensure a person's immediate health and safety. - (H) (I) Reporting of behavioral support strategies that include restrictive measures
+(H) Use of a restrictive measure without prior approval

+- (1) Use of a restrictive measure, including use of a restrictive measure in a crisis situation (e.g., to prevent an individual from running into traffic), without prior approval in accordance with paragraph (G) of this rule shall be reported as "unapproved behavioral support" in accordance with rule 5123-17-02 of the Administrative Code. - (2) Nothing in this rule shall be construed to prohibit or prevent any person from intervening in a crisis situation as necessary to ensure a person's immediate health and safety.

+(I) Reporting of behavioral support strategies that include restrictive measures